Summary is a plugin for Pelican, a static site generator written in Python.

 The plugin also sets a

-Your templates can use this e.g. to add a link to the full text at the end
+SUMMARY_MAX_LENGTH.)
+Your templates can use this e.g. to add a link to the full text at the end of the summary.

-Tests are actaully included and can be run from the root directory:
+Tests are actually included and can be run from the root directory:

 This version is basically just repackaging the plugin and making it available on pip.